decaporg/decap-cms/website/content/docs/start-with-a-template.md

 After clicking one of those buttons, authenticate with GitHub or GitLab and choose a repository name.
 Netlify then automatically creates a clone of the repository in your GitHub or GitLab account.
 Next, it builds and deploys the new site on Netlify, bringing you to the site dashboard after completing the build.

-**Note for Bitbucket users:** Netlify CMS supports Bitbucket repositories, but Bitbucket's permissions won't work with the Deploy to Netlify buttons above.
-You can still set up a repository manually, or follow the [tutorial](/docs/add-to-your-site) for adding Netlify CMS to an existing site.
+**Note for Bitbucket users:** Decap CMS supports Bitbucket repositories, but Bitbucket's permissions won't work with the Deploy to Netlify buttons above.
+You can still set up a repository manually, or follow the [tutorial](/docs/add-to-your-site) for adding Decap CMS to an existing site.

-## Access Netlify CMS on your new site
+## Access Decap CMS on your new site

 1. The template deploy process sends you an invitation to your new site, sent from `no-reply@netlify.com`.
    ![Sample email subject line: You've been invited to join radiologist-amanda-53841.netlify.com](https://www.netlifycms.org/img/email-subject.png?raw=true)